jondmarien/quiet-velvet-with-gpu-stats/README.md

           iconClass="nf-cod-terminal_powershell" name="Powershell"
 />
 ```
-You can add a key/value in the `src/config.js` and use it here like here with the `powershellPath`.
+You can add a key/value pair in the `src/config.js` file and use it here, as shown with the `powershellPath`.

-To change the icon choose one from https://www.nerdfonts.com/cheat-sheet anc paste the class in the `iconClass`
+To change the icon, choose one from [Nerd Fonts Cheat Sheet](https://www.nerdfonts.com/cheat-sheet) and paste the class in the `iconClass` property.
-property.

 ### Settings
 ![quiet-velvet-settings](https://raw.githubusercontent.com/LeoBessin/files/refs/heads/master/zebar/settings_zebar.png)

-> This widget lets you change the visibility of all your widgets and keep your choices on local storage.
+> This widget allows you to toggle the visibility of all your widgets and saves your preferences in local storage.

-If you want to add another widget follow this example :
+To add another widget, follow this example:
 ```jsx
 function App() {
     const [showXWidget, setShowXWidget] = useState(true);